 If you want to make a new year's resolution that may help with your friend-raising or fundraising, let me suggest a simple one: stop using mass messaging that treats all recipients the same.

-In a four-hour span on December 30, I received emails from four organizations I support asking me to make a donation before year's end.
+In a four-hour span one day I received emails from four organizations I support asking me to make a donation before year's end.
 Earlier in the year, I had already made contributions ranging from $100-$250 and I have given annually to three of the groups for multiple years.

 - Two emails were completely generic in their pitch, saying little except please make a gift and stressing the year-end deadline for tax-deductible contributions.